cristhiangrundmann/GrOS/README.md

   - **F12**:  Calls the code on the target disk sector.
     **Use with CAUTION, as it may crash GrOS or corrupt ANY disk connected.**
+    For safety reasons, it's "disabled" by default.
+By default it does the same as **TAB**.

   - **TAB**: Swap the cursor position between the ASCII and the hex panels.

 ## Notes
   - The read and write functions use the `DL` register to indicate which disk to operate.
 When the BIOS jumps execution into GrOS, this same register holds which disk GrOS is running on.
 The GrOS code never changes the value of this register.
-The only way to change it is by calling the sector with **F12**.
+The only way to change it is by calling the sector with **F12** (disabled by default).
+  - By default, **F12** calls the swap function, which is also called when you press **TAB**.
+  To enable the true **F12**, you have to change the call address at the boot sector (the disk sector buffer is at `0x0:0x7000`).